T

 landmark

-Stroll across Florence's oldest bridge, famous for its shops built along it, traditionally occupied by butchers and now by jewelers.
-Enjoy views of the Arno River.
+Florence's oldest bridge, famous for the shops built along it, which traditionally housed butchers but now primarily sell jewelry.
+It offers picturesque views of the Arno River and is a popular spot for photos.

 4. Evening